microsoftgraph/msgraph-sdk-powershell/src/Mail/beta/docs/Microsoft.Graph.Beta.Mail.md

 Use this API to create a new Message in a mailfolder.

 ### [New-MgBetaUserMailFolderMessageAttachment](New-MgBetaUserMailFolderMessageAttachment.md)
-Use this API to add an attachment to a message.
+Use this API to create a new Attachment.
 An attachment can be one of the following types: All these types of attachment resources are derived from the attachment\nresource.
-You can add an attachment to an existing message by posting to its attachments collection, or to a new\nmessage that is being drafted, or created and sent on the fly.

 ### [New-MgBetaUserMailFolderMessageExtension](New-MgBetaUserMailFolderMessageExtension.md)
 Create an open extension (openTypeExtension object) and add custom properties in a new or existing instance of a resource.